ngardiner/ngardiner.github.io/ha.md

 #### Lighting

 For indoor LED lighting, I am using Xiaomi Yeelight RGB bulbs.
-Yeelights use WiFi for communication, which has a slightly higher level of complexity and power utilization than a hub based solution such as the Philips Hue system, but provides a high level of independence to avoid situations where lighting is impacted by a single hub failure (leveraging the inherent WiFi redundancy that was established in the earlier design) and requires less investment in centralised hub infrastructure.
+Yeelights have been supported by HomeAssistant since version 0.38, and use WiFi for communication, which has a slightly higher level of complexity and power utilization than a hub based solution such as the Philips Hue system, but provides a high level of independence to avoid situations where lighting is impacted by a single hub failure (leveraging the inherent WiFi redundancy that was established in the earlier design) and requires less investment in centralised hub infrastructure.

 Throughout the house, we are using 22 Yeelights.
 Each Yeelight draws 9w of power, and has an 11 year lifespan.
 These bulbs are controlled by HomeAssistant, and grouped together into location-based groups.
 In HomeAssistant, we can assign time and motion based automations to turn on or off the lights as necessary.